This is another story submitted by one of our readers.

 As it turns out, the Kitchen Gods are going to Heaven so they can report about the activities of the household to the God of Heaven.
 This is why the ceremony is so important.
 It is obvious that the Vietnamese take their cooking seriously (by the wonderful taste and this ceremony).

-The Kitchen Gods actually ride on carp fish to get to Heaven, according to the legend.
+The Kitchen Gods actually ride on carp fish to get to Heaven, according to Kitchen Guy’d.
 Truong and his family like to choose red carp and, upon completion of the ceremony, the carp are released into a river nearby.
 This is considered good luck because the gods also come back on the fish so you want them to be free.

 Many families prepare a big feast for the Kitchen Gods so they will be happy.
 The feasts are basically traditional dishes.
 Chicken, glutinous rice (Chung), pork rind soup, and more are all prepared to appease these gods.